Stuycs-K/finalproject-10-shek-lawrence/DEVLOG-Lawrence.md

 ### 2025-05-26 - Encryption
 - added random blocks within schematic to make decoding more difficult
 - couldn't get encoding with 256 blocks working

+### 2025-05-27 - More Encryption
+- idea: randomly generate key using a seed
+- use this key to rearrange order of blocks --> decode using key